How to Celebrate Saint Patrick’s Day While RVing

 5. Learn the History of the Holiday

-A deeply Catholic country, Ireland credits the start of its faith to Saint Patrick, who brought Christianity to the island.
+Predominately a Catholic country, Ireland credits the start of its faith to Saint Patrick, who brought Christianity to the island.
 Though born in Britain, Saint Patrick was brought to Ireland as a slave in the fifth century.
 He escaped from his bonds and later returned to Ireland to spread the gospel.

 Saint Patrick brought much attention to the common clover.
 He used its three leaves to symbolize the three parts of the Christian Trinity: Father, Son, and Holy Spirit.